apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/delete-a-redis-cluster.md

 ## Step

-Configure the cluster name and run the command below to delete the specified cluster.
+Configure the cluster name and run the command below to delete a specified cluster.

 ```bash
 kbcli cluster delete <name>